Five students from NKCS returned with four silver and two gold medals from the Jeju round of the World Scholar’s Cup, held on 25th and 26th January.

-The competition is made up of four team events: Team Debate, Collaborative Writing and two team quizzes with different formats.
-To succeed, scholar’s need to work closely as a team and think on their feet!
+The competition is made up of four team events: team debate, collaborative writing and two team quizzes with different formats.
+To succeed, scholars need to work closely as a team and think on their feet.
 The theme of the 2019 Cup is ‘A World on the Margins’.

 Our students faced stiff competition in the team debate, but Doris, Chris and Simon did well to beat a strong team from North London Collegiate School Jeju.
-Next came the Collaborative Writing: students worked for nearly two hours, both individually and as a team.
+Next came the collaborative writing: students worked for nearly two hours, both individually and as a team.
 The Scholar’s Challenge followed, a written multiple-choice quiz for which Doris was awarded a gold medal.

-It is also very challenging to have competitions with foreigners and even some native speakers, but we are pretty strong when we can confidently facing them.In my point of view, this is enough for the first time.Next time If I have an oppotunity to join the competition again, I will prepare well and learn more professional knowledge in school.
+“It was really a great experience.
+It was very challenging to compete with foreigners and even some native speakers, but we are pretty strong and could confidently face them.
+Next time, if I have the opportunity to join the competition again, I will prepare well and learn more professional knowledge in school.”

-This is the first time I go to Jeju, and have a Scholar Cup race with my school teammate.
-That was very exciting.
-We didn’t get the trophy, but I still think this race is very meaningful, because I know what we did well, what we can improve.
+“This was the first time I had been to Jeju to take part in a Scholar’s Cup race with my school teammates.
+It was very exciting.
+We didn’t get the trophy, but I still think this race was meaningful, because I know what we did well and what we can improve.”

-Everybody were participate so hard for listening to the opponents’ ideas and getting ready for the rebuttal.
-They spoke really well actually, it was fluent.For me, I thought that grammar and vocabulary were my weak sides ,I need to read more books, I think that will help me for improvement.
+“Everybody participated strongly, listening to opponents’ ideas and getting ready for the rebuttal.
+They spoke really well actually, very fluently.
+I thought that grammar and vocabulary were my weak points so I need to read more books, which I think will help me improve.”

 “The World Scholar’s Cup helped me become a more active person and opened my eyes to the world.
 You are not just acutely learning the knowledge but also sharing it.”